 3 – Use Password Managers

 Finally, if you have too many passwords to remember, opt for password managers instead.
-Applications such as 1Password, KeePass or LastPass will generate random passwords of variable length, all of which are stored in a secure manner.
+Applications such as 1Password, KeePass or LastPass will generate random passwords of variable length, all of which are stored in a secure manner and you can get your passwords anytime you want.

 As these applications synchronizes your password across a number of devices, you’ll have easy access to your password whenever you want.